dungtl2003/snipping-tool/README.md

 Warning: Currently, this app only supports on Xorg display server.
 The Wayland display server is not supported yet.

 Pre-requisite:
-- You need to have `ffmpeg` installed on your machine to record video.
-You can download it [here](https://ffmpeg.org/download.html).
-- You need to have `xdotool` installed on your machine to simulate keyboard and mouse input.
-- You need to have `xclip` installed on your machine to copy the screenshot to the clipboard.
 - You need to have python 3.10 installed on your machine.
 You can download it [here](https://www.python.org/downloads/).

 Clone this repo: